Sthaagg/CheskoPapyrusShared/README.md

 ###Pros

 * Fallback Events work even if the user doesn't have SKSE installed.
+* By default, the system still takes advantage of SKSE ModEvents if SKSE is available, from the same set of code.
 * They will (presumably) work on consoles.
 * Using them (sending, creating, pushing data, etc) in code feels familiar to using Mod Events.